awesome-workshop/docker-cms/_episodes/04-docker-cvmfs.md

 ## Mounting CVMFS from the analysis container

 This is what I personally would recommend at the moment.
-It seems to work on both Mac and most Linux systems.
+It seems to work on both Mac, Windows 10 Pro, and most Linux systems.
 The caveat is that the container runs with elevated privileges, but if you trust me, you can use it.

 ~~~